xfbs/tmux-rs/README.md

   - when running tmux while an existing tmux instance is running causes it to hang, killing the pane causes it to properly attach (likely do to my tmux config)
 - Anything entered in command prompt enter causes crash
 - with my rebinding C-b C to new window in current directory causes issues. with it unbound, there's no problem.
-- crashes when typing 'c' because of one of my bindings
 - crashes on my binding prefix g

 - sendmsg in client to server causes SIGPIPE to be handled and exit control loop